TL;DR: Your Supabase app may be leaking data right now. RLS is the fix. Most AI tools skip it. Here is how to check — and how to close the gap fast.

 Run a free scan at launchreadycode.com/#top.
 Live URL, no code access, 60 seconds.

-The Three States Your RLS Can Be In
+What is Three States Your RLS Can Be In?

 Most founders think of RLS as a binary: on or off.
 It's actually three states: